This Humane Restraint jacket

 Please mail me your comments and suggestions at:

-This Winter afternoon I may be working hard, but I am thinking about being
+This Spring owl shift I may be getting strapped into a straitjacket, but I am thinking about being

 forced in to a Humane Restraint straitjacket.
 In San Francisco it is